Developer(s) – Crytek Frankfurt

-The gameplay, whilst easy enough to master after a time, unfortunately becomes extremely repetitious extremely quickly.
+The gameplay, whilst easy enough to master after a time, unfortunately, becomes extremely repetitious extremely quickly.
 It relies heavily on combat, mixing mechanics of both God of War and Assassin’s Creed, albeit presenting gamers with a much more linear experience than both of the aforementioned examples.
 There are only a few side quests to go back and do, giving it a small bit of replay value, but like other launch titles of the time like Knack, they offer little in the way of incentive for playing it again.

 Controls – 10/10

-Though the control scheme of this game was inspired by many other seventh generation games, and therefore lacks uniqueness in this respect, it does the things that it does more than well enough, and there are no unnecessary complications with it.
+Though the control scheme of this game was inspired by many other seventh-generation games and therefore lacks uniqueness in this respect, it does the things that it does more than well enough, and there are no unnecessary complications with it.
 The context-sensitive finishing moves than can be executed are actually a nice touch, making combat somewhat interesting.

 Lifespan – 2/10

 Unforgivably, one playthrough of this game can be made to last around 2 to 3 hours, which for a game that had as big a budget as it did, and for a game that had at least a few side quests, is pathetic.
-The Xbox One’s announcement and launch periods seemed to me like a catalogue of errors, and in hindsight, it’s no wonder to me that they failed to hit the ground running, or catch up with the PlayStation 4 in terms of sales figures.
+The Xbox One’s announcement and launch periods seemed to me like a catalog of errors, and in hindsight, it’s no wonder to me that they failed to hit the ground running, or catch up with the PlayStation 4 in terms of sales figures.

 Storyline – 7/10

-Though I don’t thin it could be described as a saving grace, the game’s story isn’t too bad.
+Though I don’t think it could be described as a saving grace, the game’s story isn’t too bad.
 It involves a Roman soldier named Marius Titus, as he works his way through the ranks of the Roman army, along the way, uncovers the truth behind the murder of his family.
-The story draws inspiration of both God of War and the film Gladiator, though whilst there is a fair bit of depth to it, it falls very short of either one of those inspirations.
+The story draws inspiration from both God of War and the film Gladiator, though whilst there is a fair bit of depth to it, it falls very short of either one of those inspirations.